ShubhamShere/MYBANK/README.md

-HI there, This is TANVIR HOSSAIN.
+HI there, This is Shubham Shere.
 I am a front-end web developer.
 Make this webApp with HTML CSS and javascript.
 This is an online-banking system 🏦, You can transfer money take loans and also convert💱 your curriencies.

 Fetured with three major currencies € $ £, You can hold These currencies in one account.